mvlg/mvlg.github.io/publications.md

 * “Carl Schmitt’s Political Theology” \[annotated translation of a 1924 essay by Hugo Ball\]. <u>October</u>, Issue 146 (Fall 2013), 65–92.
 With “Afterword: Hugo Ball’s Political* Theology.” <u>October</u>, Issue 146 (Fall 2013), 93–96.
-    *For reasons unclear to me, the editor dropped the word 'political' just before the issue went to print.
-Those anticipating a true Dadaist catechism will be disappointed.
+    *For reasons unclear to me, the editor dropped the word 'political' just before the issue went to press.
+Those anticipating a straightforward Dadaist catechism will be disappointed.

 **Art Writing**